 WordPress made considerable strides in 2015.
 This year saw the merger of the REST API infrastructure into the WordPress core.
-The integration of REST allowed for less complicated creation of custom API’s.
+The integration of WordPress REST API allowed for less complicated creation of custom APIs.

 REST, also known as RESTful API or RESTful web service, is based on REpresentational State Transfer technology.
 It is an architectural style and approach to communications often used in web services development which uses HTTP requests to GET, PUT, POST and DELETE data.

 Today, WordPress powers more than 20% of all self-hosted websites.
 The WordPress community is widespread and active, with many online forums and communities dedicated to helping people learn WordPress, develop new features, and troubleshoot any issues that arise.

 Its architecture is mostly similar to that starting b2/cafelog foundation: PHP, a server-side scripting language for Web development, and MySQL (pronounced My-sequel or MY S-Q-L) which is an open source relational database management system.
 It is highly flexible and customizable.
 Matt Mullenweg was indeed successful in creating the very platform he talked about in his original 2003 blog post.